FrauenLoop-Berlin/web201-summer2022-herokuFlaskTemplate/code_snippets/user_registration_and_login.md

 create entries for lost pets, and then you want to show on the site the details of each pet, along with the user that created the entry
 (because the owner of the lost pet will want to contact them for more details).

-Otherwise, you might take a look at these changes to understand how to create a type of [relationship](https://docs.sqlalchemy.org/en/14/orm/basic_relationships.html) between the models in your app.
+Otherwise, you might take a look at these changes to understand how to create a type of [relationship](https://www.techopedia.com/definition/24438/relationship-databases#:~:text=A%20relationship%2C%20in%20the%20context,while%20linking%20disparate%20data%20items.) (here is some more references in [sqlalchemy documentation](https://docs.sqlalchemy.org/en/14/orm/basic_relationships.html)) between the models in your app.

 First, Add a reference to the User from the ``SampleLocation`` model (I mark with <<< the lines that change or were added):